testingstories/testingstories/README.md

 ## How to contribute

-You can contriute by using this project OR using a word document.
-Whatever you are comfortale with!
+Add your story to this GitHub or send your submission in via a word document to melissajanefisher@gmail.com.
+Whatever you are comfortable with!

+Steps to use GitHub (reach out if you need help).

 1. Clone the project and create a new branch with `git checkout -b melissafisher`
 2. Create a directory with your name E.g. `melissafisher`